Version Control of Speaker Recognition Systems: Server-side deployment

 \subsection{Single version online updating strategy}

-To avoid the downtime issue in the single version offline updating strategy, an alternative solution is the single version online updating strategy.
+To avoid the downtime issue in the single version offline updating strategy, an alternative solution is the Server-side Single version Online (abbreviated as \textbf{SSO} in Fig.~\ref{fig:strategies-xmind} and Section~\ref{sec:exp}) updating strategy.
 In this strategy, we associate each speaker recognition model with a unique \emph{version identifier} string.
 During the enrollment stage, when we store the user profile in the database, it is stored together with the version identifier of the model that generated it.
 Then in the runtime stage, when the frontend server receives a new runtime request, it will first check whether the version identifier of the user profile in the database matches the version identifier of the model in the cloud computing server: \begin{itemize} \item If the version identifiers match each other, the frontend server will directly trigger the runtime logic as illustrated in Fig.~\ref{fig:all_server_infra}b. \item If the version identifiers do not match, the frontend server will trigger another process to rerun the enrollment for the user.
 After the re-enrollment completes, the versions of the user profile and the model are guaranteed to match each other, and the frontend server will trigger the runtime logic. \end{itemize}

 As we can see, the single version online updating strategy postpones the re-enrollment process to an on-demand, per-request manner.
 This guarantees that the speaker recognition service will be available 24 hours a day without downtime.
+The sequence diagram of a runtime request in this strategy is visualized in Fig.~\ref{fig:server_single_seqdiagram}.

 However, this strategy also has one disadvantage.
 Once the model in the cloud computing server has been updated, the next runtime request from each user will always experience increased latency due to the re-enrollment.
 The significance of the latency increase depends on the efficiency of the re-enrollment process.
 However, since model updating typically happens every few weeks or months, this increased latency is possibly acceptable for most applications --- it only happens once for each user after each model update.